p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 ### filter, include, exclude

 P6Spy allows you to monitor specific tables or specific statement types.
 By setting filter=true, P6Spy will perform string matching on each statement to determine if it should be written to the log file.  include accepts a comma-delimited list of expressions which is required to appear in a statement before it can appear in the log. exclude accepts a comma-delimited list to exclude.
-By default, string matching is performed using a basic substring match.
-However, RegExp matching can also be used (see stringmatcher (Custom Filtering) below).
+String matching is performed using a basic substring match.
 Exclusion overrides inclusion, so that a statement matching both an include string and an exclude string is excluded.

 An example showing capture of all select statements, except the orders table follows: